Where to Stay in Somerset: The Complete Guide

 Pippin, Somerset

 For couples, Somerset is less about romantic choreography than good conditions.
-Bath gives you the grand version – steam, stone, symmetry, a dinner reservation, the small theatre of walking home through golden streets after dark.
-Bruton offers a more contemporary arrangement: art, gardens, good bread and luxurious vegetables, if vegetables can be such.
-The Mendips are for couples who prefer fewer witnesses, with their climbing limestone, footpaths, wind, and a house somewhere warm at the end of it.
+Bath gives you the grand version of both – steam, stone, symmetry, a dinner reservation, the small theatre of walking home through golden streets after dark.
+Bruton offers a more contemporary arrangement with its art, gardens, good bread and luxurious vegetables (if vegetables can be such).
+The Mendips are for couples who like quieter routes, with their climbing limestone, footpaths, and a house somewhere warm at the end of it.

-A private villa or cottage is useful here because it removes the small indignities of the hotel weekend: the breakfast slot, the corridor voice, the couple at the next table conducting a disagreement over eggs.
-Look for a fire, a garden, a hot tub, and a kitchen that gives dinner enough room to become the evening.
-The best places for couples in Somerset give you space, privacy and enough beauty outside the window to make looking outward feel like part of the intimacy.
+A private villa or cottage is useful here because it removes the small indignities of the hotel weekend.
+There’s no early breakfast slot, no corridor voice, no couple at the next table disagreeing over eggs.
+Look for a fire, garden, hot tub, and kitchen that gives dinner enough room to become the evening.
+The best places for couples in Somerset give you space, privacy and enough beauty from the window to make looking outside feel part of the intimacy.

 Where to stay: Pippin, Somerset